katia-energizer/tutorial_regular_expressions_search/tutorial.md

 ## Search with a regular expression

-The presence of the `Regex` type allows the compiler to use the following functions for your text:
+The presence of the `Regex` type allows the compiler to use the following functions:

 * [containsMatchIn](#containsMatchIn)
 * [find](#find)